Application for Graduation

 Degrees are conferred three times a year:

-- December (finishing in Fall semester of the prior year)
+- December 31 (finishing in Fall term of the same year)

-- May (finishing in Spring semester of the same year)
+- May 31 (finishing in Spring term of the same year)

-- August (finishing in Summer semester of the same year)
+- August 31 (finishing in Summer session of the same year)

 "Graduation" or "conferral of degree" are synonymous.
 They refer to the date that the degree is awarded.
 "Commencement" is the ceremony that is held once a year in late May or early June.
 Attendance at Commencement is not a guarantee of degree conferral.
 For information about Commencement, please check with the Office of Student Life (Newman Vertical Campus, Room 2-210) or visit Commencement @ Baruch.